d2l-ai/d2l-en/chapter_appendix_math/random-variables.md

 This result again makes sense.
 The largest $p$ can be is $1/2$ which corresponds to picking $a-2$ or $a+2$ with a coin flip.
 The variance of this being $4$ corresponds to the fact that both $a-2$ and $a+2$ are $2$ units away from the mean, and $2^2 = 4$.
 On the other end of the spectrum, if $p=0$, this random variable always takes the value $0$ and so it has no variance at all.

-We will list a few properties of the variance below.
+We will list a few properties of variance below:

 * For any random variable $X$, $\mathrm{Var}(X) \ge 0$, with $\mathrm{Var}(X) = 0$ if and only if $X$ is a constant.
 * For any random variable $X$ and numbers $a$ and $b$, we have that $\mathrm{Var}(aX+b) = a^2\mathrm{Var}(X)$.